Heracleum mantegazzianum: Distribution

+The closely related hogweed Heracleum sosnowskyi is widespread in Russia and the Baltic states, and present in eastern Europe.

+History

 Heracleum mantegazzianum is native to the western Caucasus region of Eurasia.
 Because of its impressive size, giant hogweed was brought to Europe and North America as an ornamental plant and garden curiosity.

 The following historical information grew out of the European Giant Alien Project, which began in 2005.

 Migration across Europe

-Heracleum mantegazzianum was first described in scientific literature in 1895 but by that time more than a dozen European countries had already imported the plant as an "ornamental curiosity".
-The introduction of Heracleum mantegazzianum was first recorded in Great Britain in 1817 when it was put on the seed list at the Kew Botanic Gardens in London.
-By 1828, the first natural population was recorded, growing wild in Cambridgeshire, England.
+Heracleum mantegazzianum was first described in scientific literature in 1895, but by that time more than a dozen European countries had already imported the plant as an "ornamental curiosity".
+The introduction of H. mantegazzianum was first recorded in Great Britain in 1817 when it was put on the seed list at the Kew Botanic Gardens in London.
+The first natural population was recorded in 1828, growing wild at Shelford in Cambridgeshire.

-The spread of Heracleum mantegazzianum throughout Europe continued unabated until the middle of the 20th century, at which time the dangers of giant hogweed had become more widely known.
+The spread of H. mantegazzianum throughout Europe continued unabated until the middle of the 20th century, at which time the dangers of giant hogweed had become more widely known.
 Despite the warnings, however, the plant continued to be used by gardeners, beekeepers, and farmers (for cattle fodder) for another 50 years.
-Heracleum mantegazzianum was finally de-listed by the Royal Horticultural Society of Great Britain in 2002.
+Heracleum mantegazzianum was finally delisted by the Royal Horticultural Society of Great Britain in 2002.

-Migration to North America
+Introduction to North America

-During the 20th century, giant hogweed was transported to the United States and Canada for display in arboreta and Victorian gardens.
+During the 20th century, giant hogweed was transported to the US and Canada for display in arboreta and Victorian gardens.
 The earliest recorded planting in North America was in 1917, in gardens near Highland Park in the city of Rochester, New York.

-By 1950, giant hogweed had appeared in southern Ontario, and within a quarter century, the plant was firmly established in Ontario.
+By 1950, giant hogweed had appeared in southern Ontario, and within a quarter-century the plant was firmly established in Ontario.
 It was first collected from Nova Scotia in 1980 and Quebec in 1990.
 Giant hogweed was still available for sale in Canadian nurseries as late as 2005.

-On the west coast of North America, Heracleum mantegazzianum appeared in Oregon, Washington, and southwestern Canada but it is not clear how the species found its way into this region.
-First reports of giant hogweed in British Columbia were published in the 1930s.
+On the west coast of North America, H. mantegazzianum appeared in Oregon, Washington, and southwestern Canada, but it is not clear how the species found its way into this region.
+The first reports of giant hogweed in British Columbia were published in the 1930s.

 Russia

-Giant hogweed is native to Russia and was further distributed during the late 1960s, later spreading extensively on its own throughout Russia and eastern Europe.